No Backbone, No Problem

 The Most Dangerous Jelly

-The sea wasp, or box jelly, is widely regarded as one of the most dangerous jelly fishes in the world and lives in the waters off Australia.
+The sea wasp, or box jelly, is widely regarded as one of the most dangerous jellyfishes in the world and lives in the waters off Australia.
 Its potent toxins can cause great pain, scar or even kill people unlucky enough to swim into the tentacles.
-But as long as you’re not getting stung, a box jelly is a remarkable creature.
-The body is square rather than umbrella shaped, and each corner of the “box” has eyes.
-Slightly less dangerous species live in other tropical waters, including near Hawaii, where they often gather in shallow waters 8-10 days after a full moon.
+But as long as you're not getting stung, a box jelly is a remarkable creature.
+The body is square rather than umbrella shaped, and each corner of the "box" has eyes.
+Slightly less dangerous species live in other tropical waters, including near Hawaii, where they often gather in shallow waters eight to ten days after a full moon.

 Hungry?
 Pass the Jellies

 A few kinds of jellies are popular as food in Asia.
 Worldwide, an estimated 321,000 metric tons of jellies are caught for food every year.
-Japan alone imports up to 10,000 tons of jellyfish annually, where they can sell for $10-$12 per pound.
-Preparing jellies is a competitive business complete with trade secrets practiced by respected “jellyfish masters.”
+Japan alone imports up to 10,000 tons of jellyfish annually, where they can sell for $10 to $12 per pound.
+Preparing jellies is a competitive business complete with trade secrets practiced by respected "jellyfish masters."